Relay in BMS Systems – Your Easy Guide in 2026

 Here is a symbolic representation of a relay.

-It consists of different parts, but two of them are the most important.
+It consists of several parts, but two are the most important.

-First is an electromagnetic coil, which is used to make electromagnetic when a voltage signal is applied to this coil.
+First, an electromagnetic coil is used to generate an electromagnetic field when a voltage signal is applied to it.

 The second part is the metallic contacts.